 Jacket: Outer coating of cable or conductor, usually made of PVC (Thermoplastic) or rubber, depending on the rating and application of the cable.
 Some outer jackets are made of TPE (Thermoplastic Elastomer), making the cable flexible.
 See North American and International Cable information .

-JIS (Japanese Industrial Standards Committee): Develops standards and provides certification testing in Japan.
-Click for more information on JIS.
+JISC (Japanese Industrial Standards Committee): Develops standards and provides certification testing in Japan.
+Click for more information on JISC.

 KEMA (Keuring van Electrotechnische Materialen): Test agency of the Netherlands.
 Click for more information on KEMA.